fmaguire/mag_sim_paper/manuscript.md

 Metagenome assembled genome (MAG) binning has become an increasingly common approach in environmental, microbiome, and public health studies that make use of short-read metagenomic data.
 By examining 12 widely-used MAG binning workflows, we demonstrate that these methods are not suitable for the analysis of mobile genetic elements.
 Given the potential human and animal health implications of antimicrobial resistance and virulence genes associated with these elements, inappropriate use of short-read MAGs has the potential to be misleading at best and harmful at worst.
-This result will hopefully stimulate a fundamental shift in MAG methods to incorporate additional read-based and long-read analyses.
+This result will hopefully stimulate a fundamental shift in MAG methods to focus on incorporating improved methods as well as additional read-based and long-read analyses.

 ## Data Summary
-In keeping with FAIR principles (Findable, Accessible, Interoperable, Reusable data), all analyses presented in this paper can be reproduced and inspected with the associated github repository [github.com/fmaguire/MAG_gi_plasmid_analysis](github.com/fmaguire/MAG_gi_plasmid_analysis) and data repository [osf.io/nrejs/](osf.io/nrejs/).
+In keeping with FAIR principles (Findable, Accessible, Interoperable, Reusable data), all analyses presented in this paper can be reproduced and inspected with the associated github repository [https://github.com/fmaguire/MAG_gi_plasmid_analysis](github.com/fmaguire/MAG_gi_plasmid_analysis) and data repository [https://osf.io/nrejs/](osf.io/nrejs/).

 ## Introduction {#main}